amzoss/ggplot2-workshop/README.md

-# ggplot2 Workshop, Fall 2019
+# ggplot2 Workshop, Spring 2020

 This repo contains files for a hands-on workshop on ggplot2, the visualization package for R.